harbaum/FPGA-Companion/src/rp2040/README.md

-# MiSTeryNano FPGA companion Pico Pico variant
+# MiSTeryNano FPGA companion Pi Pico / RP2040 variant

 The is the variant of the MiSTeryNano FPGA companion firmware for the Raspberry Pi Pico (W).